Domterion/selfhosted/Vaultwarden.md

 8. Uncompresss it with `tar -xvzf whatever.tar.gz`
 9. You can now run the `vaultwarden` binary and access the web vault at http://localhost:8000

+... from here you'll want to configure your reverse proxy to point to your new vaultwarden instance.
+Make sure you have SSL certificates setup.
+Refer to the Vaultwarden Wiki for any questions.
+It's well written and descriptive.

 ## Notes